 After Second World War, Casola Valsenio asset was upset by an exodus of the farmers families towards the plains in Valley and towards the city.

-The close connection between the territory and the officinal plants, Lavender beofre anything else, eased the birth and development of the Herb Garden Augusto Rinaldi Ceroni and Lavender Road.
+The close connection between the territory and the officinal plants, Lavender before anything else, eased the birth and development of the Herb Garden Augusto Rinaldi Ceroni.

-Many cultural events connected to this theme liven up the town all year round.
+Many cultural events connected to the theme of aromatic and officinal plants liven up the town all year round.